Research

 Do Deficits Cause Inflation?
 A High Frequency Narrative Approach.

-with Jonathon Hazell | June 2025 | Working Paper
+with Jonathon Hazell | June 2025 | PDF

-with Jonathon Hazell | June 2025 | Working Paper
+with Jonathon Hazell | June 2025 | PDF

 Abstract

 We measure the effect of deficits on inflation using a "high frequency narrative approach".
-We identify an event that released news about the 2021 deficits — the Georgia Senate election runoff — and size the shock using new narrative data from investment banks.
+We identify an event that released news about the 2021 deficits—the Georgia Senate election runoff—and size the shock using new narrative data from investment banks.
 We then study the high frequency response of inflation forecasts from asset prices.
 We estimate that the price level was expected to increase by 22-38 basis points over 2021-22, meaning the 2021 deficits caused a significant share of the 2021-22 inflation.
-Standard models — such as the Fiscal Theory of the Price Level and the heterogeneous agent New Keynesian model — match the inflation response.
+Standard models—such as the Fiscal Theory of the Price Level and the heterogeneous agent New Keynesian model—match the inflation response.

-with See Yu Chan and Thijs van Rens | September 2025 | Working Paper
+with See-Yu Chan and Thijs van Rens | September 2025 | PDF

-with See Yu Chan and Thijs van Rens | September 2025 | Working Paper
+with See-Yu Chan and Thijs van Rens | September 2025 | PDF

 Abstract

 The large spike at zero in the distribution of year-to-year nominal wage changes in household surveys is often seen as evidence of nominal wage rigidity.
-But measurement error — especially from workers rounding their reported wages — can exaggerate this spike.
+But measurement error—especially from workers rounding their reported wages—can exaggerate this spike.
 Using U.S. Current Population Survey data, we adjust for potential rounding behavior and find that the zero-change spike falls from 15-20 percent to 7-12 percent, aligning closely with recent estimates from administrative data.

 A front fixing approach to solving sovereign default models.

-Computational Note | Link | Code coming soon!
+Computational Note | PDF | Code coming soon!

-Computational Note | Link | Code coming soon!
+Computational Note | PDF | Code coming soon!

 Abstract